Gablika/Distrib/README.md

-### Distrib.
+### Distrib

-Plugin for IDE - IntelliJ IDEA by JetBrains.
+Plugin for IDE - IntelliJ IDEA by JetBrains

 Developed at the Faculty of Informatics and Information Technology of the Slovak University of Technology as part of a master thesis project.